VacaRoxa/CodenameLT/README.md

 ![](project/img/logo.png)

+## Game Controls

+Use **`WASD`** or Arrow keys to move.
+Use **`K`** as accept button.

+**`F11`** gives fullscreen, **`-`** and **`+`** rescale the game window.

+Xbox360 USB controls are also supported.
+Other controls were not tested.

 ### Love2d and Lua

 **Lua** is a scripting language that is really good at being plugged in existing C++ code and exposing it like an API, to offer script functionality: imagine you built something like Autocad and forgot to build a console to offer advanced functionality, Lua is really good for that.
 I understand that Lua doesn't aim to enable pure feature complete Lua development.

 **Love2d** is a framework for game development.
 Love2d is not built in Lua, it's built in C++ with SDL and exposes an API with an attached Lua interpreter.
 Porting your game to a platform, means essentially porting Love2d to that platform.

 ### The libraries

 We can't invent the wheel that many times, so besides using **Love2d** and **Lua**, libraries were used to ease development.

 #### [hump](https://github.com/vrld/hump)

 **hump** was used to provide ***gamestates*** which were used for providing the title screen, the credits, the game and the cutscene.

 It's important to notice that each state has no information on the other (unless using globals), so for example, to switch state, you have to ask the `main.lua`, a function was built to deal with this.

 hump also provided Timers, which was used to prevent an input in dialog boxes from skipping additional  dialogs.
 Other tools from hump were not used.
 The Camera is also provided by hump and we attached it to the player sprite.

 #### Proxies

 One liners were provided to ease Music and Image loading from correponding assets folder.
 They are in `main.lua`, and allow stuff like `Music.music_name:play()` to happen.

 #### [STI](https://github.com/karai17/Simple-Tiled-Implementation)

 A library for loading [**Tiled**](http://www.mapeditor.org/) maps that are exported as *.lua* files.
 Tiled also provides a box2d implementation for physics.
 The **box2d** implementation from the latest library was broken or incompatible with latest Tiled, so a modded one was made on the fly to work, and was how the collision with walls and characters was made in game.

 #### [terebi](https://github.com/oniietzschan/terebi)

 All the art is pixel art, this library guarantees everything will be draw pixel perfect and also gives us nice features like rescalling.
 So the game provides f11 for full screen and + and - for rescalling the main window.

 #### [anim8](https://github.com/kikito/anim8)

 This library was used to animate the player sprite, the agents sprite and other sprites.

 #### Other libraries

-During development in the rush to get a game in 48h, other libraries were added, notably lume.lerp for easing the dialog appearance in game.
-Other libraries can be find in the source but they were not used in the end.
+During development, other libraries were added, notably lume.lerp for easing the dialog appearance in game.

 ### The engine

-The basic idea was we need to get graphics in game fast (6 artists!!!), so [**lua**](https://www.lua.org/) with [**love2d**](https://love2d.org/) as the game framework.
-The images, music and sounds can be just placed in the game folder and directly be used in game, skipping any import/export workflow.
+The images, music and sounds can be just placed in the game folder and directly be used in game, skipping any import/export workflow. **Tiled** was used as a level editor.

-One of the artists was converted in game designer, so to allow this workflow to happen, **Tiled** was used.
-The game was developed in Tiled and from the maps data, the engine code was built to allow them to render what was idealized.
-At least that was the plan.

 #### main.lua

 The main code deals with initializing everything (terebi, game states, load assets, and push shaders), creates a function to provide access to game states, set the initial state to the StartScreen and unifies the keyboard and joystick input in a single interface that can be pooled.

 #### Game.lua

 The actual game.
 The `init` function starts the game and sets the level to 1.
-Once each level is loaded, the map is loaded through sti and objects in the map are replaced by entities: the `Player` receives the player entity, `ennemySpawner` (with typo TM) receives the agents and they are disabled, the itemSpawner are removed and the entities are inserted too.
+Once each level is loaded, the map is loaded through sti and objects in the map are replaced by entities: the `Player` receives the player entity, , the itemSpawner are removed and the entities are inserted too.
 All entities created are inserted in a table called `sprite_list`, a new layer is created in the game map, it's draw function is replaced by one to draw the entities and this layer is then inserted before the foreground layer, allowing for everything to be drawn by a single `map:draw()`.

-The draw code for the dialog box is only drawn if the local variable `screen_msg` has a valid string.

 The update function deals with all the game logic: makes the player be followed by agents, checks for collision between the player and the items and the exit point.

 #### other files (*.lua)

 The cutscene, credits and start screen are really concise and can be easily understood by code.
-A waitforbutton library was created but not used.
 A Character entity and Item entity were created to deal with those objects: postion, size, animation and direction.

 ### Using Tiled

   [Tiled](http://www.mapeditor.org/) is the map editor used for this game.
 It can be [downloaded here](https://thorbjorn.itch.io/tiled).
-I used Tiled 1.1.1 which was the latest stable when Codename_LT was made, but should be good with the latest stable available.
+Tiled 1.1.1 was used which was the latest stable when Codename_LT was made, but should be good with the latest stable available.

-In Codename_LT repo, download the code, and look inside the folder `project/map`.
-There are 5 tmx files, level0.tmx to level4.tmx, those the game levels.
-More levels can be added by editing `Game.lua` in `project/src/states`, but I am not going to explain this in this document.
+After downloading the code, look inside the folder `project/map`.
+There are five `.tmx` files, `level0.tmx` to `level4.tmx`, the game levels.
+More levels can be added by editing `Game.lua` in `project/src/states`.

 With Tiled opened, look into layers.
 If a layer has the custom property with **key** `collidable` with a value that is a **string**, written `true`, that layer is considered